 If you’ve got a customer who has added a product to their cart on your website, you can use this data to route the caller to a high-priority queue so their call gets answered immediately by a sales agent.
 No waiting, no time to get distracted online and abandon their purchase.
 Just immediate satisfaction and higher close rates!

 Or perhaps you sell different product types, some of which have bigger margins and are much more profitable to your business.
 Now you’ve got a consumer who is visiting one of these high-margin product pages and decides to call.
 With Invoca, you can use data on the page they’re currently browsing to route this caller to agents that excel at selling these high-value products.
 Now the caller gets all those product-specific questions answered AND they purchased the extended warranty.

 This data can also be used to provide your agents with information they can use to tailor each of their conversations and offer a more personalized touch.
 Imagine if your agents knew exactly what product the caller was interested in before they even opened their mouth.
 Invoca can integrate with leading contact-center-as-a-service (CCaaS) providers to feature real-time screen pops that show information like which web page the caller was on when they called, the Google search keywords that brought them to your site, and more.

 Drive with Data On-Demand Event

 To celebrate the launch of Invoca for Sales, we’re inviting leading sales and marketing leaders — as well as NASCAR driver Julia Landauer — to talk about how they’re using data to shift into high gear in 2021.

-Join us for Drive with Data, a two-hour launch event for B2C sales and marketing leaders and learn how to:
+Join us for Drive with Data, a two-hour on-demand launch event for B2C sales and marketing leaders and learn how to: